JeremyLau01/welcome/README.md

 I created a website for the SHIELD Drive Science Center.
 <a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/Website-SHIELD-Drive">Click here!</a>

+I created a video that visualizes data from a process called cavitation using Python.
+<a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/BU_Lab__Sophomore_Summer">Click here!</a>

 I created a machine learning model that writes text in the style of Sun Tzu.
 <a target="_blank" rel="noopener noreferrer" href="https://github.com/JeremyLau01/Write_Like_Sun_Tzu_LSTM">Click here!</a>